+38268656112 (WhatsApp & Telegram)

 About Montenegro

-The Balance of Your Business Success, Family Security & Joy, Europe Accessibility & Cost Efficiency...
+The Balance of Your Business Success, Family Security & Joy, Europe Accessibility, Cost Efficiency & high Profit Margins

 Montenegro is a Mediterranean country in the Balkan Peninsula, at the very heart of Europe.
 Montenegro borders Italy (on the Adriatic), Serbia and Kosovo (to the east), Bosnia and Herzegovina (to the north), Albania (to the south), and Croatia (to the west).
 It covers 13.812 square kilometers and has a population of slightly over 650.000 (not even a million).
 The capital city is Podgorica with a population of 236,852.

-Montenegro is a signatory to 6 multilateral free trade agreements: Free Trade Agreement with the EU, European Free Trade Association (EFTA), Central European Free Trade Agreement (CEFTA), Free Trade Agreement with Russia, Free Trade Agreement with Ukraine, and Free Trade Agreement with Turkey and it is a member of numerous international organizations.
+Montenegro is a signatory to 5 multilateral free trade agreements: The Free Trade Agreement with the EU, the European Free Trade Association (EFTA), the Central European Free Trade Agreement (CEFTA), the Free Trade Agreement with Ukraine, and the Free Trade Agreement with Turkey and it is a member of numerous international organizations and has double taxation agreements with Albania, Austria Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, China, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Finland, France, Germany, Hungary, Iran, Italy, Korea, Kuwait, Latonia, Macedonia, Malaysia, Moldavia, Holland, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Sri Lanka, Sweden, Switzerland, Turkey, Ukraine, and United Kingdom.

-The World Bank classifies Montenegro as one of the fastest-growing Balkan economies, and the nation is quickly establishing itself as a key strategic destination for some of the world’s most important industries.
+The World Bank classifies Montenegro as one of the fastest-growing Balkan economies, and the nation is quickly establishing itself as a critical strategic destination for some of the world’s most important industries.

 Climate

 The climate is warm and moderate.
-Lower regions close to the Adriatic coast have a Mediterranean climate with dry and hot summers and pleasant, rainy winters.
-The central and northern areas have a continental climate where temperatures vary with a greater difference.
+Lower regions near the Adriatic coast have a Mediterranean climate with dry, hot summers and pleasant, rainy winters.
+The central and northern areas have a continental climate where temperatures vary significantly.

 Nature and attractions

-As it is small in size it is ideal for tourism because in a single day you may enjoy beautiful beaches and amazing mountain landscapes.
+As a small country, it is ideal for tourism because you may enjoy beautiful beaches and amazing mountain landscapes at once in one day.
 Montenegro is a land of natural rarities.
-It has one of two European primeval forests, the southernmost fjord in the world, the largest lake in the Balkans, a river with the deepest canyon in Europe, and second in the world.
-There are 40 lakes in it and its rivers have remained the cleanest in Europe.
+It has one of two European primeval forests, the largest lake in the Balkans, a river with the deepest canyon in Europe, and second in the world.
+There are 40 lakes in it, and its rivers have remained the cleanest in Europe.

 *National park Biogradska Gora – one of the last primeval forests in Europe.

-*National park Lovćen – a wonderful mountain with natural, cultural, and historic motifs.
+*National park Lovćen – an incredible mountain with natural, cultural, and historical motifs.

 *National park Lake Skadar – the largest lake in the Balkans and habitat of varied flora and fauna.

-* Prokletije or Balkan Alps – the youngest national park in Montenegro (since 2009) and a unique mountain range that has a large number of natural beauties.
-It is one of the least explored and rather mysterious areas of Montenegro.
+* Prokletije or Balkan Alps – the youngest national park in Montenegro (since 2009) and a unique mountain range with many natural beauties.
+It is one of the least explored and somewhat mysterious areas of Montenegro.

 Transport